 We derive income from commissions paid to us by Insurers for polices arranged with them.
 However, it may be necessary from time to time to make additional charges, but should this be necessary we will advise you of the level of charge and reason for the charge before you make any commitment on any product we offer you.
 You may be able to spread your premium payment through insurers’ instalment schemes or a credit scheme, which we have arranged with a premium finance provider.
-We will give you full information about your payment options when we discuss your insurance in detail.
+Using premium finance makes the overall cost of your Insurance more expensive.
+We will give you full information about your payment options, and a breakdown of your Insurance costs and the cost of credit, when we discuss your insurance in detail.

 HOW TO CANCEL